Lowell Holden Parker

-Lowell Holden Parker was an American attorney, banker and manufacturer from Beloit, Wisconsin who served a single term as a Republican member of the Wisconsin State Assembly in 1899.
-His father, Charles H. Parker, had held the same Assembly seat, first as a Republican, but later as a Greenback.
+Lowell Holden Parker (November 30, 1848 – December 12, 1937) was an American lawyer, banker, manufacturer, and Republican politician from Beloit, Wisconsin.
+He served a single term in the Wisconsin State Assembly, representing Rock County's 3rd Assembly district in the 1899 session.
+During his business and political career, his name was often abbreviated as L. Holden Parker.
+His father, Charles H. Parker, also served in the Wisconsin State Assembly.

+Biography

 Born in Belvidere, Illinois, on November 30, 1848, Parker went to Beloit College and then graduated from the University of Michigan in 1875.
 He practiced law in Beloit, Wisconsin.
 Park served on the Beloit School Board.
 He was involved with manufacturing of harvesters and binders.
 He was also in the banking business.
-Parker died on December 12, 1937, in San Francisco, California at age 89.
+Parker died on December 12, 1937, in San Francisco, California, at age 89.